Balanites aegyptiaca

-Balanites aegyptiaca (also known as the Egyptian balsam and Lalob in Sudan) is a species of tree, classified as a member of either the Zygophyllaceae or the Balanitaceae.
-This tree is native to much of Africa and parts of the Middle East.
+Balanites aegyptiaca (also known as the desert date, Egyptian balsam and lalob in Sudan) is a species of tree, classified as a member of either the Zygophyllaceae or the Balanitaceae.
+This tree is native to much of Africa (excluding South Africa, Namibia, Madagascar, Senegal and Tunisia) and parts of the Middle East (from Syria south to Yemen).
+It can be found in many kinds of habitat, tolerating a wide variety of soil types, from sand to heavy clay, and climatic moisture levels, from arid to subhumid.
+It is relatively tolerant of flooding, livestock activity, and wildfire.